fr0gger/Awesome-GPT-Agents/README.md

     <img title="Fork on GitHub" src="https://img.shields.io/github/forks/fr0gger/Awesome-GPT-Agents">
   </a>

-The "Awesome GPT Agent Repo" represents an initial effort to compile a comprehensive list of GPT agents focused on cybersecurity (offensive and defensive), created by the community.
+The "Awesome GPTs (Agents) Repo" represents an initial effort to compile a comprehensive list of GPT agents focused on cybersecurity (offensive and defensive), created by the community.

 Please note, this repository is a community-driven project and may not list all existing GPT agents in cybersecurity.
 Contributions are welcome – feel free to add your own creations!